 PROMOTING YOUTH DIALOGUE AND IMAGINATION

-These engaging first-hand dialogues among youth inform us about community health and well-being, and identify the many personal, socio-technical, and commercial determinants of health and how these are viewed by a distinctly impacted population: young people.
+These insightful dialogues among youth inform us about community health and well-being, and identify the many personal, socio-technical, and commercial determinants of health and how these are viewed by a distinctly impacted population: young people.

-Drivers of the first two pilot writers’ rooms included young people in Fiji, Federated States of Micronesia, Federal Republic of Nigeria, and Republic of Sierra Leone.
-Speculative fiction authors Zoya Patel and Suyi Davies Okungbowa joined each discussion facilitated by Serial Box, a digital audio and reading platform.
+The first two pilot writers’ rooms hosted in 2020 were driven by young people in the Pacific Islands (Fiji, Federated States of Micronesia) and in West Africa, (Federal Republic of Nigeria, Republic of Sierra Leone).
+Speculative fiction authors Zoya Patel and Suyi Davies Okungbowa joined each respective regional discussion facilitated by Serial Box, a digital audio and reading platform.

 The first two writers’ rooms followed a week-long social media dialogue co-hosted by UNICEF and the Secretariat in September 2020.
 This online awareness campaign used #MyFutureMyHealth to ask relevant questions about the future intersection of health and technology, in parallel to the 75th commemoration of the United Nations.